Home > Air Suspension > Mercedes Air Suspension Strut Airbag Replacement DIY

 Problem

 Mercedes’s front or rear goes down when the car is parked.
-In most cases, the car goes back up when the car is started but not always.
+In most cases, the car goes back up when it is started, but not always.
 If you pay close attention, you may hear air leaking from the air suspension when you park the car.
 The car slowly lowers overnight.
 If you have a small leak, the car will rise when restarted.
 If you start the car and move to the front, you should hear the air compressor engage for a few minutes until the car is raised and turned off.

-If a suspension airbag leaks, you will get a message stating, “please wait briefly” or “Stop car too low” until the car raises.
+If a suspension airbag leaks, you will get a message stating, “please wait briefly” or “Stop car too low” until the car rises.
 Once the car is raised, the error message goes away.
 If the error continues, the air suspension compressor will eventually fail.
 At that point, you will permanently get a “Stop car too low” red error message on the instrument cluster.
-The vehicle will no longer raise.
+The vehicle will no longer rise.

 If you are experiencing a problem where your Mercedes sags on one corner, repair the leaking airbag as soon as you notice these symptoms.
 Otherwise, you will shorten the life of the air compressor as well.